avinash-doddi/avinash-doddi/README.md

 - 👋 Hi, I’m @avinash-dodd
-- 👀 I’m interested in AI (especially Machine Leaning) and Cloud Computing!!
+- 👀 I’m interested in AI (especially Machine Leaning) and Cloud Computing!
 - 🌱 I’m currently studying in Undergraduate First Year (started - 2020
 - 💞️ I’m looking to collaborate on Python Open-Source (looking Forward to "✨Google Summer of Code✨"!!!) and ✨ FossAsia
 - 📫 How to reach me @avinashdoddi2001@gmail.com